 Your mouth operates together with the rest of your body.
-In others words, your oral health affects your overall health.
-Dr. Gary Kodish, your dentist in Fort Lauderdale, sees a link between gum disease, decay, dental bite and other oral health concerns and major systemic health issues.
+In other words, your oral health affects your overall health.
+Dr. Gary Kodish, your dentist in Fort Lauderdale, sees a link between gum disease, decay, dental bite, and other oral health concerns and major systemic health issues.
 So, he stresses routine preventive dental care to keep your teeth, gums and your entire well-being at their very best.

 Is Gum Disease Serious?